Cripplegate, City of London

 Giles Emerson’s book Sin City (2002) includes a description of the activities of the Farting Club of Cripplegate in the early 18th century.

 Population: 2,782 (2011 census, a 7.5 per cent decline on 2001)

 Further reading: Caroline Gordon and Wilfrid Dewhirst, The Ward of Cripplegate in the City of London, Cripplegate Ward Club, 1985

 Website: Cripplegate Ward Club (an institution that has no connection with the 18th-century club mentioned above)

 * The view of St Giles Cripplegate church from the Barbican at the top of this page is modified from an original photograph, copyright Robert Lamb, at Geograph Britain and Ireland and made available under the Attribution-ShareAlike 2.0 Generic Licence.
-Any subsequent reuse of either image is freely permitted under the terms of that licence.
+Any subsequent reuse is freely permitted under the terms of that licence.

 From Brewer’s Dictionary of London Phrase & Fable:

 The expression combines a pun on the name Cripplegate with a reference to the Athenian saint to whom its parish church was dedicated; St Giles is the patron saint of the lame.